+Figure 1.4: Project Rules and Guidelines.

 h.
 Implementation Plan

 Implementing this project will take keen consideration of the system, the people, and the process.
 The project management recognizes that the project's implementation will lead to significant changes.
 First, the user interface will change for both company employees and users.
 Users who frequent the platform will need to be informed of changes in the user interface, so they do not feel like they are on the wrong platform.
 Further, the company employees must also be aware of the change and what will change on the new website.
 To prepare people for this change, it is important to inform them of what will change and for employees to train them to be able to use the new system (Radack, 2009).
 The same will also apply to the information management system for employees.
 Lastly, database management will affect the process, especially by using the company systems more helpfully.
 The project requires that some computation and organization reports can be automatically generated from computations made from the company's database relations.
 In addition to taking care of processes and people, the organization should address technological needs for people.
 The best way to improve this website is to ensure users can still access the company website from their old devices and further enhance compatibility with mobile devices.
 Therefore, by considering technology needs, people’s needs, and process needs in the project implementation, the company will improve the success of this project in meeting its designed goals.